browserengineering/book/book/animations.md

 (click [here](examples/example13-transform-transition.html) to load the example in your browser)

-Finally, there is a bit more work to do to make transform visual effects animate without re-raster on  every frame.
-Doing so is not hard, it just requires edits to the code to handle transform in all the same places opacity was, in
+Finally, transforms are compatible with composited animations, so there is a bit more work to do to make transforms plug into that system.
+Doing so is not hard, it just requires edits to the code to handle transform in all the same places opacity was, in particular:
-particular:

 * Write `Transform.needs_compositing`.
 It should return `True` if there is a transformation active.

-* Setting `node.transform` in `paint_visual_effects` just like `save_layer`.
+* Set `node.transform` in `paint_visual_effects` just like `save_layer`.

-* Adding `transform` to each `composited_updates` field of `CommitData`.
+* Add `transform` to each `composited_updates` field of `CommitData`.

-* Considering transform during the fast-path update in `Browser.Composite`.
+* Consider transform during the fast-path update in `Browser.Composite`.

 Each of these changes should be pretty straightforward and repetitive on top of opacity, so I'll skip showing the code.
 Once updated, our browser should now